Top

 TIP | Get panoramic views of Seoul from the top of Namsan Mountain and the N Seoul Tower Observatory.
 See only the observatory, or get a combo ticket that includes food and activities as well.
 Score the cheapest tickets to the N Seoul Tower Observatory by clicking here.

 It’s possible to drive to Banpo Bridge if you have a car, but I wouldn’t recommend it at peak times.
-There’s limited paid parking spaces, and waits for a spot can get pretty long (and frustrating).
+There’s limited paid parking spaces (only 823 spots), and waits can get pretty long (and frustrating).

 The most convenient option for getting to Banpo Bridge is definitely via Seoul subway.